powerpak/mendeley-pmid-updater/README.md

     $ rake update_ids

-will start saving these IDs to your Mendeley database.
+will start saving these IDs to your Mendeley database.  **Technical Note:** because Mendeley has no dedicated PMCID field, the PMCID is actually saved as a CSL variable into the Notes field [as specified here](http://support.mendeley.com/customer/portal/articles/723677-adding-new-variables-to-my-citation-style).

 These tasks will not run unless Mendeley is shut down, and every time it runs, you will first see a new `.sqlite` file backed up to the `backups/` folder in this repo, just in case something goes horribly wrong.
 In the rare event that this occurs, remove the numerical prefix and copy it back to the appropriate folder listed in the [Fair Warning](#fair-warning) section of this README.